elig-45/bludit-edit-author/README.md

 ![Release](https://img.shields.io/github/v/release/elig-45/bludit-edit-author)

-Make the author field editable in the Bludit admin and add autocomplete on existing users.
+Make the author field editable in the Bludit admin and replace it with a select2 dropdown of existing users (first/last name + nickname).
 The plugin safely updates the `username` field for pages when an admin changes the author.

 ## Features

 - Make the author field editable in the Bludit admin.
-- Autocomplete on existing users (username + nickname).
+- Dropdown/search on existing users (first name + last name + nickname).
 - Safely updates the page author (`username` field) after create/modify.
 - Admin-only author changes.